Dixin-Lab/MMSC/README.md

 audio_base = ""
 ```

 ### Music Shot Segmentation
-We use [Ruptures](https://github.com/deepcharles/ruptures) to split music into movie shots and scenes, the codes can be found in ```./segmentation/scene_segmentation_ruptures.py```.
+If you want to perform audio segmentation based on your own music, you can use [Ruptures](https://github.com/deepcharles/ruptures) to split music into music shots, the codes can be found in ```./pre-processing/segmentation/scene_segmentation_ruptures.py```.
-If you want to perform shot segmentation on your local audio, please be aware of modifying the path for reading the audio and the path for saving the segmentation results in the code.
+please be aware of modifying the path for reading the audio and the path for saving the segmentation results in the code.

 ```commandline
 audio_file_path = ''  # music data path
 save_result_base = ''  # save segmentation result
 ```
-During testing phase, given a movie and a piece of music, we use BaSSL to segment the movie shots and Ruptures to segment the music shots.

 ### Feature Extraction
-We use [ImageBind](https://github.com/facebookresearch/ImageBind) to extract visual features of movie shots and acoustic features of audio shots, the codes can be found in ```./feature_extraction/```.
+We use [ImageBind](https://github.com/facebookresearch/ImageBind) to extract visual features of movie shots and textual features of movie metadata, and use [CLAP](https://github.com/facebookresearch/ImageBind) to extract acoustic features of audio shots.
+The codes can be found in ```./pre-processing/feature_extraction/```.